 Frequency Co-ordination Services

 The Utilities have a similar problem, but it's on a national scale.
 Every energy supply company requires communications and at certain times that requirement for communications is essential.
 This is where JRC frequencies come in.
-Most electricity utilities still maintain a resilient mobile communications network to aid supply restoration in the event of a wide-area power blackout caused by, say, a particularly bad storm.
-Extreme weather events are becoming more common and contingency planning requirements mean that resilient communications are again becoming an essential requirement.
+Most electricity utilities maintain a resilient mobile communications network to aid supply restoration in the event of a wide-area power blackout caused by, say, a particularly bad storm.
+Extreme weather events are becoming more common and contingency planning requirements mean that resilient communications are becoming an essential requirement.

 All the JRC regional radio networks are in a segment of the radio spectrum licensed by JRC and known in the UK as the Mid-Band Downband.
 The actual allocation used by the Energy Industry is made up of two 1 MHz blocks centred around 140 MHz and 148.5 MHz - we call it J-Band or JRC-Band.

-For more details, check out our listing on RF Man's Frequency Page (look out for the hateful flying pop-up adverts that come with the free web space he's using!)
+For more details, check out our listing on RF Man's Frequency Page

 For more information on our radio planning facilities and services, please feel free to contact us!